 The JMT is an extremely popular short thru hike overlapping the most remote region of the PCT.
 According to the JMT hiker survey the average time between resupplies is 7 days.
 This is skewed by the southern half, which has no on-trail resupply options for the last 111 miles.

-Since this is a shorter trail and more popular with newer backpackers, folks tend to hike shorter daily mileage than on the PCT and thus may carry 9 days of food for this section (and the required bear canister).
+Since this is a shorter trail and more popular with newer backpackers, folks tend to hike shorter daily mileage than on the PCT.
+It’s not uncommon for JMT hikers to carry up to 9 days of food for the southern section, and hard-sided bear canisters are required.
 This makes a larger pack more appealing for those who aren’t hiring a pack team or hiking out to resupply during the southern half.

 Read more: JMT Thru Hike: How Long Does It Take?